 Morgan is a passionate advocate for disability rights and has volunteered with a number of community organizations providing services for and advocating on behalf of individual with disabilities, including Citizen Advocacy of Ottawa, the Ottawa District Injured Workers Group, and REACH Canada.
 In 2014, Morgan co-authored a book, titled Exploring Disability Identity and Disability Rights through Narratives: Finding a Voice of Their Own, which explores the stories of individuals with disabilities as they navigate barriers in Canadian society.

 In addition to her advocacy work, Morgan is actively involved in community legal education and regularly gives presentations at conferences and in classrooms.
-She is presently a Part-Time Professor at the University of Ottawa’s Faculty of Law, where she teaches Disability Rights and Social Justice.
+She has taught as a Part-Time Professor at the University of Ottawa’s Faculty of Law, where she delivered the course on Disability Rights and Social Justice.

 Morgan is a movie buff who dabbles in video editing in her spare time.
 She is an avid foodie, a long-time camper, and an amateur but enthusiastic gardener.